ChrisDeardeuff/GT-CLI/README.md

-A sample command-line application providing basic argument parsing with an entrypoint in `bin/`.
+A simple command-line application providing basic argument parsing with an entrypoint in `bin/`.
+Used to get Galactic Time, and convert to and from Galactic Time.

 ## Usage
 Usage: dart galactic_time_cli_converter.dart <flags> [time]